 Maria Island Cliffs

 The painted cliffs of Maria Island are something you need to see before you finish your trip around Tasmania.
 It is extremely rare for this type of rock formation to be so extensively exposed, allowing everyone to see the charming honeycomb patterns that nature has created.
-While taking a cruise, feel free to ask the captain for a little detour if visiting Maria Island isn’t already part of the plan.

 An increasingly popular destination, Chile is home to one of the most diverse landscapes.
 Among its beauties are lush forests, tall peaks, and dormant volcanoes, all of which need to be visited at least once.
 One of the greatest dangers, however, is visiting Cape Horn, so be sure to properly prepare yourself and hire an experienced guide if you insist on visiting the coastline.